Okanagan Country: Climate

 Like most of southern British Columbia and central Washington, the Okanagan Country experiences a semi-arid climate (Köppen climate classification BSk), with little precipitation, hot summers and moderate winters.
 Northern communities have more precipitation and receive cooler temperatures.
 The city of Kelowna is generally considered to be a transition point between the semi-arid south and the somewhat wetter north, accompanied by a change in climate classification to humid continental (Dfb).
 Vegetation ranges from cactus and sagebrush in the southern portion, to cedar and hemlock trees in the northern portion.
 The region was affected by 1872 North Cascades earthquake, the state's largest historical earthquake, on December 14, 1872.
 The center of the earthquake was located at Omak Lake.
 The earthquake had a magnitude between 6.5 and 7.0 and was followed by an aftershock.

 Municipalities

 Government

-Population estimates from 2009 and 2011 released by BC Stats and United States Census Bureau indicated that there were over 400,000 residents.
+Population estimates from 2021 and 2020 released by Statistics Canada and United States Census Bureau indicated that there were over 400,000 residents.
 The American portion covers 10 percent of the population.
 Federally, the Canadian portion of the Okanagan Country is part of the British Columbia Southern Interior electoral district, while the American portion is part of Washington's 4th congressional district.
 The Okanagan Country is part of the North Okanagan, Central Okanagan, Okanagan-Similkameen regional districts, and the Okanogan and Ferry counties; however, portions of Grant, Clark and Douglas counties also lie within the divided region.